jorgezafra94/holberton-system_engineering-devops/README.md

-*this project is about main commands of bash shell*
+*this project is about the main thing about bash shell, like give permissions to a file, scripts, shebang, basic commands, redirections*